appium/appium/docs/en/advanced-concepts/parallel_tests.md

 - `platformVersion` Simulator OS version
 - `wdaLocalPort` unique wdaPort, as WDA defaults to 8100

+#### Parallel Safari Real device

+- `udid` the device id
+- `wdaLocalPort` unique wdaPort, as WDA defaults to 8100
+- `webkitDebugProxyPort` unique webKitProxy, as IWDP defaults to 27753

 Parallel Safari/Webview sessions are not working due to an Apple bug

 Refer: https://github.com/appium/appium/issues/9209